Kaltsoon/react-native-material/material/2-react-native-basics.md

 ![Application preview](images/7.png)

 In the image, the _Main_ component's background color is set to `#e1e4e8` whereas _RepositoryListItem_ component's background color is set to `white`.
+The language tag's background color is `#0366d6` which is the value of the `colors.primary` variable in the theme configuration.
 Remember to exploit the _Text_ component we implemented earlier.
 Also when needed, split the _RepositoryListItem_ component into smaller components.

 ## Routing